 Environmental Systems A

 Environmental Systems A is the first course of a two-semester series.
 The course explores the nature of science and the natural world.
 Students examine environmental issues and learn to make informed decisions by evaluating scientific evidence.
 Specific topics include the nature of science and science safety, the history of environmental science, interactions between Earth’s systems, ecological interactions, matter and energy flow in ecosystems, biodiversity, characteristics and growth of populations, adaptations, environmental disturbances and succession, biogeochemical cycles, and characteristics of terrestrial and aquatic biomes.
+You will find the list of lab kit materials here.

 This course will cover the following topics from the Texas Essential Knowledge and Skills: